 "WHERE IS MY LYRE!"

 "Its all right, Sappho!"
 Gabrielle gently touched Sapphos should, careful of her wound, " I took it from you on the stage, remember!
 Its probably still there."

 Sappho turned to Gabrielle and smiled, then quickly headed for the door.
 Xena blocked her way.

-Sappho turned on Samthus.
-"Stupid song?"
+Sappho turned on Samthus, "Stupid song?"
 Her eyes spat fire at the manager.
-The troupe collectively held their breath.
+The group collectively held their breath.

 Sappho stood tall (as tall as the small poet could) and moved closer, staring eye to eye with Samthus.

 "Stupid song?" she repeated incredulously.

 The manager seemed to back down and looked away in regret, "All right Sappho, Im sorry.
 But theres no reason for you to go back out there!"

 "Why?"
 Samthus said a little more loudly, grabbing at the poets shoulders.

 "You know why!"
 Sappho yelled this time, pulling away abruptly.